rileybbarton/CoastalFiresLevo/README.md

-# Data and Scripts for _Rapid mobilization of levoglucosan distinctly contrasts black carbon dynamics in fire-affected watersheds in central coastal California_
+# Data and Scripts for _Early post-fire mobilization of levoglucosan distinctly contrasts black carbon dynamics in small coastal mountain watersheds_

 Submitted for Publication in Geophysical Research Letters